fujaba/fulibScenarios/docs/basics.md

 A scenario starts with a header line, like '\# My First Scenario' in the following example.
 The header line becomes the name of the test method in the Java code.
 You may have multiple scenarios in one file.
-Each header line starts a new test method, or 'scenario'.
+Each header line starts a new scenario, which corresponds to one test method.

 ```scenario
 # My First Scenario